Roasted Pears with Blue Cheese, Walnuts and Honey Recipe

 Instructions

-Start by preheating your oven to 375°F (190°C).
-Line a baking sheet with parchment paper or foil to prevent sticking and for easy cleanup. - Prepare the Pears
+Preheat the Oven Start by preheating your oven to 375°F (190°C).
+Line a baking sheet with parchment paper or foil to prevent sticking and for easy cleanup.

-Slice each pear in half lengthwise, carefully removing the core with a spoon or melon baller to create a small cavity.
-Brush the pear halves with melted butter, and if desired, sprinkle lightly with cinnamon for a warm touch of spice. - Roast the Pears
+Prepare the Pears Slice each pear in half lengthwise, carefully removing the core with a spoon or melon baller to create a small cavity.
+Brush the pear halves with melted butter, and if desired, sprinkle lightly with cinnamon for a warm touch of spice.

-Place the pears, cut side up, on the prepared baking sheet.
-Roast in the preheated oven for 20–25 minutes or until tender and lightly golden. - Add the Toppings
+Roast the Pears Place the pears, cut side up, on the prepared baking sheet.
+Roast in the preheated oven for 20–25 minutes or until tender and lightly golden.

 Notes

-Bartlett, Anjou, or Bosc pears work best, as they hold their shape when roasted. - Experiment with Cheeses
+Choose Firm Pears Bartlett, Anjou, or Bosc pears work best, as they hold their shape when roasted.

-If blue cheese feels too strong, Gorgonzola offers a milder flavor profile, while feta adds a salty contrast. - Honey Quality
+Experiment with Cheeses If blue cheese feels too strong, Gorgonzola offers a milder flavor profile, while feta adds a salty contrast.